kevinwlu/iot/lesson6/xiao/README.md

 ```sh
 Set-ExecutionPolicy unrestricted
 ```
-> Sensor reading should be all numbers
+> Sensor reading shall be all numbers